Postdoctoral Research Associate

 Her research has been supported by a range of internal, external, and international funding bodies and academic organizations including, the Social Sciences and Humanities Research Council of Canada (SSHRC), Cornell University, Technische Universität Berlin (TU-Berlin), and the University of Toronto.
 Her research is published in international, peer-review venues such as The Information Society, Elder Law Journal, Records Management Journal, and public venues such as MIT Technology Review, and The New York Times.

-In July 2022, she will join the University of Waterloo‘s Stratford School of Interaction Design and Business as an Assistant Professor of Design and Technology.
+In July 2022, joined the University of Waterloo‘s Stratford School of Interaction Design and Business as an Assistant Professor of Design and Technology.